Karen is a multi-award-winning executive producer and documentary film maker.

 After a successful career as a print journalist, Karen moved into television in 2000 and has spent the last 20 years making documentaries.
 She is known for making ground-breaking and agenda-setting documentaries for the BBC, ITV and Channel 4 as well as international broadcasters such as HBO and CCTV China.

-Karen has a reputation for making powerful and sensitive documentaries such as Nigeria’s Stolen Daughters - feature-length film about the kidnapped Chibok girls in Nigeria (BBC2, HBO and Arte France)which won a News & Documentary Emmy and was awarded the prestigious Peter Jennings Award by the Overseas Press Club
+Karen has a reputation for making powerful and sensitive documentaries such as Nigeria’s Stolen Daughters - a feature-length film about the kidnapped Chibok girls in Nigeria (BBC2, HBO and Arte France), which won a News & Documentary Emmy and was awarded the prestigious Peter Jennings Award by the Overseas Press Club.

 Most recently, Karen made Fighter Pilot: The Real Top Gun, a three-part series for ITV primetime.
 This real Top Gun style documentary saw recruits battling to be picked to travel to the USA and learn to fly the most expensive fighter jet in the world.
 This adrenalin fuelled series, with unbelievable aerial scenes is now attracting US attention.